mgiulio/smooth-scrolling/article.md

 Which approach is best depends on the use context.
 For example, if new links elements may be dynamically added after the initial page load, we must use event delegation.

-Now we turn to the implementation of the isInPageLink, the helper function we used in the previous event handlers to abstract the test for the in-page links.
+Now we turn to the implementation of  `isInPageLink`, the helper function we used in the previous event handlers to abstract the test for the in-page links.
 As we have seen this function takes a DOM node as an argument and returns a boolean value to indicate if the node represents an in-page link element.
 It is not sufficient to check that the passed node is an A tag and that it has an hash fragment set because the link could be to another page and in this case the default browser action must not disabled.
 So we check if the value stored in the attribute href minus the hash fragment is equal to the page url:

 ```javascript
 function isInPageLink(n) {